microsoft/api-guidelines/graph/patterns/namespace.md

 ## When to Use this Pattern

-API resource grouping creates a user-friendly experience keeping all resources for a specific feature close together.
-It also allows generating smallersmaller downloadable client components and limits the length of IDE prompts such as auto-complete in some programming languages.
+API resource grouping creates a user-friendly experience keeping all resources for a specific feature close together and limits the length of IDE prompts such as auto-complete in some programming languages.

 We recommend creating a new namespace when a new top-level API category is